 The author of the report believes that a lack of practical and structural support to overcome stress will result in exhaustion.
 The result stands true, especially for working parents.
 And if no measures are taken to redefine the support system, burnout or exhaustion will be prolonged.

-Prolong parental burnout may have undesirable effects.
+Prolong parental burnout may have undesirable effects, much like employee burnout in the workplace.
 That makes it indispensable to understand atleast the basic definition of parental burnout.
 As Dr. Jennifer Yen, a psychiatrist at UTHealth Houston, said:

 As with burnout, parental burnout is defined as physical, emotional, and mental exhaustion due to the ongoing demands of caring for one’s children.